How to get a Virginia Marijuana Cultivation License

 - Have a close relative with a cannabis conviction

-- Live either in an area with disproportionate cannabis arrests or that is economically distressed
+- Live either in an area with disproportionate cannabis arrests or in an economically distressed area

-Social equity applicants will be given preference from July 1, 2023 until January 1, 2024.
+Social equity applicants get preference from July 1, 2023 until January 1, 2024.
 Regulators will also waive a percent of the application fees.

 Additional Regulations Established in the Bill